MAnalytics/opitools/README.md

 ### Description

-The `opitools` is an opinion analytical toolset designed for assessing cross-impacts of opinion expressed on multiple subjects in an opinion-based text documents (OTD) from a social media platform.
-An OTD (input as `textdoc`) should composed of individual text records on a specific subject (A).
-An example of an OTD is a collection of Twitter posts concerning a specific topic or hashtag.
-Any other subjects referenced in relation to the primary subject A can be referred to as secondary subjects, and they can be identified through the keywords used in the text records.
-In order to download a Twitter OTD for a defined geographical area, please see the manual of `rtweet` package [(Kearney, 1019)](https://doi.org/10.21105/joss.01829) for details.
-In the article [adepeju, M. and Jimoh, F. (2021)](https://osf.io/preprints/socarxiv/c32qh/), we described how to deploy `opitools` in order to answer a real-life research question, such as 'what are the impacts of `COVID-19 pandemic` (secondary subject) on the public opinion concerning policing (primary subject) across England and Wales?'
-Please note: A freshly downloaded OTD generally requires some data cleaning exercises in order to remove unwanted texts, such as duplicates, punctuations, hashtags, emojis, and stop words.
+The `opitools` is an opinion analytical toolset designed for assessing cross-impacts of multiple subjects on the expressed opinions in a text documents (OTD).
+An OTD (input as `textdoc`) should composed of individual text records on a specified subject (A), such as a hashtag (using Twitter data) or a topic (using Facebook data).
+Any other subject that is referenced in relation to this primary subject A can be referred to as a secondary subject, and the records relating to the latter can be identified by searching for the keywords that define it's text records.
+To download a Twitter OTD for a defined geographical area, please see the manual of `rtweet` package [(Kearney, 1019)](https://doi.org/10.21105/joss.01829).
+In the article [adepeju, M. and Jimoh, F. (2021)](https://osf.io/preprints/socarxiv/c32qh/), we described how to deploy `opitools` in order to answer a real-life research question, stated as follows: 'what are the impacts of `COVID-19 pandemic` (secondary subject) on the public opinion concerning neighbourhood policing (primary subject) across England and Wales?'
+Please note: A freshly downloaded OTD will require some data cleaning exercises in order to remove unwanted texts, such as duplicates, punctuations, hashtags, emojis, and stop words.

 ### Installation from `CRAN`